 Next, do you or your ex-spouse pay for or will pay for care or supervision of your adult child?
 The other side of the coin would be whether or not one of you provides direct care for your child yourself.
 Either way, the costs will be different.
 Paying for an outside person to come in and care for your child allows you to go out into the world and earn an income.
 On the other hand, paying for someone to care for your child is more expensive (in the short and long terms) and may need a different amount of support to be paid as a result.

-What support may be available through your local, state and federal governments for your child?
+What support may be available through your local, state, and federal governments for your child?

 Who is eligible to receive SSI benefits?

 For many people, it is not the dollar amount paid in benefits each month that is the most attractive feature of SSI.
-Medicaid is the biggest part of the equation for many people.
+Medicaid is the most significant part of the equation for many people.
 If you cannot afford insurance either for yourself or your adult disabled child, then your child's receiving SSI and Medicaid would likely be the best-case scenario for you and your family.
 It is not just income from jobs that counts towards this analysis.
 The value of investments, real estate, and pension plans will also be assessed.
-The resources available to you and/or your child cannot total more than $2,000 to be eligible to receive SSI benefits.
+The resources available to you and your child cannot total more than $2,000 to be eligible to receive SSI benefits.

 However, one asset that will not be considered is the value of your home and the land on which it is located.
 Household items and a vehicle owned by you are not counted either.
 SSI is paid every month and is thus seen as a substitute (or at least a partial substitute) for monthly income from a job).
-Again, I think the greatest benefit to you and your family that SSI eligibility could provide is the ability to get on Medicaid for health care expense payments.
+Again, I think the most significant benefit to you and your family that SSI eligibility could provide is the ability to get on Medicaid for health care expense payments.

 Does the receipt of child support payments impact eligibility to receive SSI?

-You need to be aware that if you are going through a divorce there are potentially significant financial impacts that could be upcoming for you and your adult disabled child.
+You need to be aware that if you are going through a divorce, there are potentially significant financial impacts that could be upcoming for you and your adult disabled child.
 This is especially true if you or your child are receiving the type of government health insurance benefits that we have spent a great deal of time discussing today.
-You need to be aware of the consequences of divorce on eligibility status in these important governmental programs.
+You need to be aware of the consequences of divorce on eligibility status in these essential governmental programs.

 Dividing up and transferring retirement plans in a Texas divorce

 You need to be aware that the government benefits that you and your disabled child receive can be impacted in a divorce.
-Additionally, you may be in line to pay a great amount of money in taxes when you legally become the owner of those retirement plans through a Qualified Domestic Relations Order (QDRO).
-You should consult with your divorce attorney on whether or not a Special Needs Trust would need to house the funds from one of these retirement accounts so that the funds to do not count against your eligibility for one of these important programs.
+Additionally, you may be in line to pay a significant amount of money in taxes when you legally become the owner of those retirement plans through a Qualified Domestic Relations Order (QDRO).
+You should consult with your divorce attorney on whether or not a Special Needs Trust would need to house the funds from one of these retirement accounts so that the funds do not count against your eligibility for one of these critical programs.

-Child support payments for an adult disabled child can either continue in an official capacity after your child reaches adulthood, or can be made as an "unofficial" child support payment made from your ex-spouse to you.
+Child support payments for an adult disabled child can either continue in an official capacity after your child reaches adulthood or can be made as an "unofficial" child support payment made from your ex-spouse to you.
 Child support payments can reduce or eliminate your child's ability to receive SSI, however.
-This means that Medicaid can be taken away as well and with it the ability to receive the care that your child needs regularly.
+This means that Medicaid can be taken away and with it the ability to receive the care that your child needs regularly.

 How does child support payments for a disabled child impact current and future eligibility for SSI/Medicaid?

-Any child support payments that you receive from your ex-spouse that goes towards the support of your child will not be counted as income for you.
+Any child support payments that you receive from your ex-spouse that go towards the support of your child will not be counted as income for you.
 Child support payments within the context of SSI count as income for your child and will continue to do so as long as you and your child live in the same home.
 This income is unearned.

 Suppose that your ex-husband pays child support that totals $200 per month to you for your 11-year-old daughter.
 The first 1/3 of this support payment would not count as earned income.
-Also, another $20 per month would be removed from earned income consideration.
+Also, another $20 per month would be removed from deserved income consideration.
 So, the final tally would be $147.66 would be counted as unearned income.
 That number would be subtracted from the maximum amount of monthly SSI benefits to determine how much you could receive in SSI benefits.
 That amount plus the $200 would be your monthly take-in as far as income is concerned.
-For a child who is over the age of 18, all of the child support minus $20 would go as a reduction against SSI.
+For a child over the age of 18, all of the child support minus $20 would go as a reduction against SSI.